grislyeye/grislyeye.com/content/blog/forbidden-lands/forbidden-lands.md

 ## The Books Themselves

 All of this has been a fairly abstract discussion about the mechanics of the game, but its physical representation is as much, or even more, important.
-The player's and game master's guides are both beautiful works, but they have one fatal flaw: poor organisation,
+The player's and game master's guides are both beautiful works, but they have one fatal flaw: poor organization,

 Why, for example, does Symbolism come before Stone Song in the Magical Disciplines section?
 Whatever, it doesn't matter.
-What matters is that I've internalised this arbitrary ordering just so I can navigate the book.
+What matters is that I've internalized this arbitrary ordering just so I can navigate the book.
 I'm sure there's a good reason, but that doesn't matter because it's non-intuitive and get's in the way of reading the damn book.

 ## Summary

-_Forbidden Lands_ is a lot more complex than it seems on a first reading, hampered by disorganised text.
+_Forbidden Lands_ is a lot more complex than it seems on a first reading, hampered by disorganized text.

 Really, _Forbidden Lands_ is crying out for another revision, even a second edition.
 You could argue _Dragonbane_ fills that role.